TechColab/uEVSE/README.md

 ## Design decisions
 I quickly decided I was going to follow two different paths - the pure minimal and the feature-ritch minimal which will be a separate project.
 The goals for this version are:
 Drop the option for vented charging such as AGM batteries in golf buggies.
+Cheapest possible entry level that delivers the minimum viable function.
 Fixed output at a modest rate no more than 10A.
-Cheapest possible entry level that delivers the minimum viable function.
+Must connect to car before mains and disconnect mains before car.
 An upgrade path that doesn't waste earlier purchases.
 Not an end product but a kit to educate, and for those willing, form the base of their own functioning DIY EVSE.